 Hallmarks of Cancer

-1. Sustained proliferative signaling- Normal cells will only replicate when the appropriate signals are given indicating that there is sufficient space, nutrients, and new cells are needed.
+1. Sustained proliferative signaling- Normal cells will only replicate when the appropriate signals are given, indicating sufficient space, nutrients, and new cells are needed.
 Cancer cells make more cells without the proper signal being given.

 2. Evading growth suppressors- Normal cells will stop dividing when given signals that conditions are no longer favorable for division.
 Cancer cells ignore the signal to stop dividing.

-3. Resisting cell death- Normal cells activate apoptosis or cell death when something is wrong with the cell or if there are errors that cannot be repaired in the DNA during replication.
-Cancer cells ignore these signals; therefore they do not die when they should.
+3. Resisting cell death- Normal cells activate apoptosis or cell death when something is wrong with the cell or if errors cannot be repaired in the DNA during replication.
+Cancer cells ignore these signals; therefore, they do not die when they should.

 4. Enabling replicative immortality- Normal cells stop dividing after a certain number of divisions determined by the length of their telomeres.
 Cancer cells do not stop dividing at that point; they may even extend their own 'clock' by activating an enzyme to lengthen their telomeres.
 This makes cancer cells immortal.